JulioAugustoLopez/JulioAugustoLopez/README.md

               alt="YouTube Badge" />
 </a>

-<h3 align="center">Artificial Cornea, through its application of protocols developed at the Tissue Bioengineering Lab of Simon Bolivar University, may offer new hope for millions of people worldwide who have blindness caused by disease or injury to the Cornea.
-Artificial Cornea is responsible for manufacturing the artificial Cornea, the lens that focuses light on the retina and creates the image in the eye.
+<h3 align="center">Artificial Cornea is responsible for manufacturing the artificial Cornea, the lens that focuses light on the retina and creates the image in the eye.
 Composed of a hydrogel or polymer that can store a large amount of water in its structure, it functions as a replacement for the damaged tissue.
-Regenerative medicine is a field with the potential for exponential growth.
-It will attract capital investments worth millions of dollars worldwide as it grows.
-The Tissue Bioengineering Lab of Simon Bolivar University has significant experience generating replacement corneal tissue.
-Artificial Cornea is a leading developer of this crucial medical material through this connection”.</h3>
+Regenerative medicine is a field with the potential for exponential growth.</h3>

 </div>